 Potential side effects of CBG include:

-The best way to avoid feeling the side effects is to start by taking a low dose of CBG, then slowly adjusting so your body doesn’t become overwhelmed.
+If you’re new to CBG, it’s best to start with a low dose of CBG, then slowly adjust so your body doesn’t become overwhelmed.

-For more on this, see our CBG dosage guide.
+For more information, reference our CBG dosage guide.

 Effects of CBG When Combined With Other Cannabinoids

-By itself, CBG won’t get you high and has a variety of beneficial effects.
-But CBG may actually be at its most beneficial when consumed alongside other cannabinoids.
+By itself, CBG has a variety of beneficial effects but won’t get you high.
+It may actually be most beneficial when consumed alongside other cannabinoids.

 Here’s what you can expect after taking CBG with either THC or CBD:

-• CBG and THC: Taking these cannabinoids together will create a more uplifting, less sedating head high with less paranoia and anxiety.
-CBG won’t completely mitigate the psychoactive and euphoric effects of THC; instead, it tends to reduce the least enjoyable parts of the THC experience.
+- CBG and THC: This combination will create a more uplifting, less sedated head high with less paranoia and anxiety.
+CBG won’t completely dampen the intoxicating and euphoric effects of THC.
+Instead, it tends to reduce the least enjoyable parts of the THC experience.

-• CBG and CBD: Taking these cannabinoids in combination will render a focused, energetic mental sensation along with a comfortable physical effect.
-Both CBD and CBG have a laundry list of therapeutic benefits that go far beyond their noticeable effects; combining them amplifies these benefits.
+- CBG and CBD: This combination creates a focused, energetic sensation along with a comfortable physical effect.
+Both CBD and CBG have many therapeutic benefits.
+Combining them enhances the benefits.

-Full-spectrum CBG products will contain CBD and THC by default, however, there are also a lot of products that specifically combine CBG with other cannabinoids in significant amounts.
+Full-spectrum CBG products contain CBD and THC by default; however, a lot of products specifically combine CBG with other cannabinoids in significant amounts.

 Will CBG Show Up on a Drug Test?